Territory of the Rapid Support Forces: Controlled areas and loss and takeover of more areas

-On 1 January 2025 the RSF took over Wad Rawah until 1 February 2025 when it got captured back by the SAF. also the SAF recaptured the town of El Geteina in February, which was before occupied by the Rapid Support Forces from the December 2023 on.
-During the rest of January the SAF and the Sudan Shield Forces advanced and retook many territories including the administrative center of Ombadda, Al-Shagla,the western section of the Al-Fitaihab neighborhood, Haj Abdallah, Mahalla, Al-Shabarqa, Um al-Qura, Wad al-Abyad, Wad Madani, Al-Rawad residential complex in Khartoum, Karkaraia, Hajar al-Jawad.
+On 1 January 2025, the RSF took over Wad Rawah until 1 February 2025, when it was recaptured by the SAF.
+Also, the SAF recaptured the town of El Geteina in February, which was previously occupied by the Rapid Support Forces from the December 2023 on.
+During the rest of January, the SAF and the Sudan Shield Forces advanced and retook many territories including the administrative center of Ombadda, Al-Shagla, the western section of the Al-Fitaihab neighborhood, Haj Abdallah, Mahalla, Al-Shabarqa, Um al-Qura, Wad al-Abyad, Wad Madani, Al-Rawad residential complex in Khartoum, Karkaraia, Hajar al-Jawad.
 (Note: Sources:) The RSF also advanced and took over the Al-Hallaf, Drishaqi and Mao in North Darfur.
-Further the SAF captured Rotana Mills, also captured were Signal Corp's base in Khartoum, General Headquarters in Khartoum, El-Jeili oil refinery, l-Azba, Kafouri, Ad Babaker, Ramallah neighborhoods of Khartoum North continued and El Mek Nimr Bridge.
+Further, the SAF captured Rotana Mills, also captured were Signal Corp's base in Khartoum, General Headquarters in Khartoum, El-Jeili oil refinery, l-Azba, Kafouri, Ad Babaker, Ramallah neighborhoods of Khartoum North continued and El Mek Nimr Bridge.
 The SAF took over the RSF's Medical Directorate located in the former SAF Paratroopers base in Shambat, as well as the Blue and Bashir Towers in Khartoum Bahri.
 More gains in Khartoum Bahri and advanced towards the El Mek Nimr Bridge, forcing the RSF out of almost the entire city except in Hillet Hamad.
-On the 30 January the Sudanese Armed Forces seized the city of Umm Ruwaba, El Obeid, Al-Azba and the eastern part of the Kafouri neighbourhood of Khartoum Bahri.
-Between the early February and late March the SAF claimed to seized many towns like Wad Rawah, al-Nabati, al-Asaylat, Um Daw Ban, Al 'Aylafun areas of the East Nile locality al-Kamelin, the al-Rumaila district of Khartoum as well as the central mint, El Tekeina, El Maseed, El Noba areas south of Giad, the Saria Industrial Complex near Abu Hamama in Khartoum, Wadi El Akhdar in the Sharg El Nil area of Khartoum Bahri, the Traffic Signs and License Plates Factory along with the entire industrial area of Khartoum, Al-Masoudiya in Khartoum state, Abu Quta, Kafouri district of Khartoum Bahri, the El Nour Islamic Complex and the Bahri Thermal Power Plant in Khartoum, Kafouri area, the last RSF stronghold in Khartoum North, and the city of Er Rahad in North Kordofan.
-It also retook the Ministry of Animal Resources, the Tax Tower, the Malaysian Tower, and the Medical Supply Department headquarters near central Khartoum, the Kober Bridge connecting Khartoum with Khartoum Bahri, as well as large parts of El Sajana and El Hilla El Jadeeda in southeastern Khartoum, El Hurriya Bridge in central Khartoum, as well as Sidra and many more.
+On the 30 January, the Sudanese Armed Forces seized the city of Umm Ruwaba, El Obeid, Al-Azba and the eastern part of the Kafouri neighbourhood of Khartoum Bahri.

+Between early February and late March, the SAF claimed to have seized many towns like Wad Rawah, al-Nabati, al-Asaylat, Um Daw Ban, Al 'Aylafun areas of the East Nile locality al-Kamelin, the al-Rumaila district of Khartoum as well as the central mint, El Tekeina, El Maseed, El Noba areas south of Giad, the Saria Industrial Complex near Abu Hamama in Khartoum, Wadi El Akhdar in the Sharg El Nil area of Khartoum Bahri, the Traffic Signs and License Plates Factory along with the entire industrial area of Khartoum, Al-Masoudiya in Khartoum state, Abu Quta, Kafouri district of Khartoum Bahri, the El Nour Islamic Complex and the Bahri Thermal Power Plant in Khartoum, Kafouri area, the last RSF stronghold in Khartoum North, and the city of Er Rahad in North Kordofan.
+It also retook the Ministry of Animal Resources, the Tax Tower, the Malaysian Tower, and the Medical Supply Department headquarters near central Khartoum, the Kober Bridge connecting Khartoum with Khartoum Bahri, as well as large parts of El Sajana and El Hilla El Jadeeda in southeastern Khartoum, El Hurriya Bridge in central Khartoum, as well as Sidra.
 (Note: Sources:)

 Governance

 Aid

-Hemedti announced in 2023 the creation of the Sudan Agency for Relief and Humanitarian Operations (SARHO) a own aid agency of the RSF which operated in the areas controlled by the Rapid Support Forces.
+Hemedti announced in 2023 the creation of the Sudan Agency for Relief and Humanitarian Operations (SARHO) an aid agency of the RSF which operated in the areas controlled by the Rapid Support Forces.
 Foreign humanitarian aid in the controlled territory of the Rapid Support Forces only started one year later.